menandmice/micetro_docs/guides/implementation/central_ha.rst

   mmcentral –stop
   mmcentral –start

-3. Login to the Management Console as "administrator" and go to :guilabel:`Tools --> Manage High availability`.
+3. Login to the Management Console as "administrator" and go to :menuselection:`Tools --> Manage High availability`.
 (The menu item is only available for the administrator account(s).)
 Click the :guilabel:`Add` button and enter the name used in the first step.
 Set the priority to **10**.

 4. Restart the Central application from the command line: